jaiminbekawala/WordPair-Generator/README.md

 # wordpair_generator

 A new Flutter project.
+Generates an endless list of wordpairs.
+I also added a favorite button and a different drawer page which will save those favorited words.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project was my second of the many Flutter applications I've built and gained an understanding of how building an application is a puzzle of peices which you have to make them fit together and work flawlessly.

 A few resources to get you started if this is your first Flutter project: